Courses

 In this hands-on course, we’ll help you understand the fundamentals of securing funds from institutional donors.
 As a staff or board leader of a non-profit, understanding the ins and outs of raising funds for priority projects and capacity building from government agencies, corporations and foundations will add to your toolkit for moving your organization forward.
 We’ll cover how this aspect of fundraising fits into your overall fundraising strategy and plan.
 We’ll help you identify the right potential funders for important projects, learn how to land capacity-building funds you can use to grow and sustain your organization, cover the basics of relationship-building with institutional decision-makers, help you use data to build credibility with funders, create pitch-perfect corporate presentations and dive into the process of writing winning proposals and applications.
 Finally, we’ll cover fulfillment and stewardship.
 Elective course for the Certificate in Nonprofit Management.

 Machine learning (ML) and, more broadly, artificial intelligence can now be used to perform complex tasks in data science and social science.
 This course introduces students to a variety of these machine learning techniques.
-Students will learn the fundamentals of statistical software used for ML, develop an understanding of how ML works, and will then implement these techniques.
+Students will learn the fundamentals of statistical software used for ML and develop an understanding of statistical and mathematical foundations of ML.
+Students will implement these techniques using open source tools in R and Python.
 Further, students will learn how to select an appropriate ML tool depending on the dataset they have and the question to be answered.
-Prerequisite (one of the following): 470.681 Probability and Statistics, or 470.854 Fundamentals of Quantitative Methods, or experience with R or Python statistical programming and instructor permission.
+Prerequisite: 470.681 Probability and Statistics and 470.768 Programming and Data Management (470.768 may be taken concurrently with 470.667).

 Overuse is not the only problem with the maxim that American “politics stop at the water’s edge.”
 The slogan has simply never been true.
 American foreign policy has always been a result not just of the crises and opportunities the nation has faced but its unique politics and policy processes.
 American national interests are determined through the democratic processes established by the Constitution and other legislation and affected by the politics that drive the nation’s elections, its conversations and its foreign policies.
 These politics and processes have been remarkably consistent since the founding even as the nation’s interests have grown significantly.
 A better understanding of both the politics and processes of American foreign policy will help students appreciate how the country’s policies are made today and will be made in the future.